AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/home.md

 ## Understanding the Transition to Cloud Service Process {#understanding-move}

-The transition journey to Cloud Service involves three phases:
+The transition journey to Cloud Service involves the following phases:

 * Readiness
 * Implementation
 * Go-Live
+* Post Go-Live

 For a successful and smooth transition, you should ensure proper planning and adhere to best practices outlined in this Guide.